Lusaka–Livingstone Road: Route

 North of Mazabuka town centre, the road turns west and then south-west.
 It goes for 60 km, through the settlement of Magoye, to the town of Monze.
-After passing through Monze in a southerly direction, it continues for 35 km, through the small town of Chisekesi (where it meets a road going to Gwembe), to the town of Pemba.
+After passing through Monze in a southerly direction, it continues for 35 km, through the small town of Chisekesi (where it meets the D375 road going to Gwembe), to the town of Pemba.

-From Pemba, the T1 goes south-west for 60 km, through the settlement of Batoka, through the Daniel Munkombwe Toll Plaza, to the city of Choma, Southern Province's Capital since 2012.
-In Choma, the T1 meets the M11 Road, which connects Choma with Namwala and the Itezhi-Tezhi Dam.
-Just before the Daniel Munkombwe Toll Plaza, the T1 meets a road (D356) connecting southwards to Sinazongwe by Lake Kariba.
+From Pemba, the T1 goes south-west for 60 km, through the settlement of Batoka (where it meets the D775 road to Sinazongwe by Lake Kariba), through the Daniel Munkombwe Toll Plaza, to the town of Choma, Southern Province's Capital since 2012.
+In Choma, the T1 meets the southern terminus of the M11 road, which connects Choma with Namwala and the Itezhi-Tezhi Dam.

-From Choma, the T1 goes west-south-west for 60 km to the town of Kalomo, which was the first capital city of the former North-Western Rhodesia.
+From Choma, the T1 goes west-south-west for 60 km to the town of Kalomo, which was the first administrative centre of the former North-Western Rhodesia.
 In Kalomo, the T1 meets a road which heads to the southern part of the Kafue National Park (Dundumwezi Gate).

 From Kalomo, the road goes south-west for 50 km to the market town of Zimba.
-From Zimba, the road continues south-south-west for 80 km, through a narrow part of Kazungula District, through the Kebby Musokotwane Toll Plaza, to the city of Livingstone, Zambia's tourist capital.
+From Zimba, the road continues south-south-west for 80 km, through a narrow part of Kazungula District, through the Kebby Musokotwane Toll Plaza, to the city of Livingstone, Zambia's tourist capital, where it enters the city as Lusaka Road before becoming Mosi-oa-Tunya Road in the city centre.

-South of Livingstone City Centre, the T1 Road meets the eastern terminus of the M10 Road, which connects Livingstone with Kazungula (Botswana Border Post), Sesheke (Namibia Border Post) and Mongu.
+South of the Livingstone city centre, the T1 road meets the eastern terminus of the M10 road, which connects Livingstone with Kazungula (Botswana Border Post), Sesheke (Namibia Border Post) and Mongu.

-The T1 continues southwards for another 10 km to the Victoria Falls, where it crosses the Zambezi River via the Victoria Falls Bridge into the Republic of Zimbabwe, where it becomes the A8 Road to Bulawayo.
-The town on the other side of the Zambezi River crossing is also named Victoria Falls.
+The T1 continues southwards for another 10 km to the Victoria Falls, where it crosses the Zambezi River via the Victoria Falls Bridge into the Republic of Zimbabwe, where it becomes the A8 road to Bulawayo.
+The border city on the other side of the Zambezi River crossing is also named Victoria Falls.